OmniOpsLLC/omniopsllc.github.io/docs/index.markdown

 layout: home
 ---

-"We build practical applications using AI to solve everyday problems."
+"We build and test practical applications using AI to solve everyday problems."